The Dummies’ Guide to Life Insurance

 Term Life Insurance versus Permanent Life Insurance

-Broadening your view of how life insurance means being able to distinguish between term life insurance and permanent life insurance.
+Broadening your view of how life insurance works means being able to distinguish between term life insurance and permanent life insurance.

 Term life insurance is a policy that is only in effect for a certain specific time period.
 Most term policies have a term of 10, 15, 20, or 30 years.
 When the term is up, the insurance is no longer in effect.
 Term life insurance is the most affordable type of life insurance.